richard-scott/aws-k8s-kops-ansible/README.md

 export AWS_SECRET_ACCESS_KEY="XXX"
 ```

+Permissions required on this account are:
+ - AmazonEC2FullAccess
+ - AWSLambdaFullAccess
+ - IAMFullAccess
+ - AmazonS3FullAccess
+ - AmazonVPCFullAccess
+ - AmazonRoute53FullAccess

 ### S3 bucket for state store

 Create S3 bucket to store where `Kops` will store its information: